shivatejaburle/university-erp/README.md

 # University Enterprise Resource Planning System
- University ERP system created using the Django framework, facilitating smooth interactions between students and teachers.
-Its core features include managing attendance, tracking marks, and organizing a timetable.
+ **U**niversity **E**nterprise **R**esource **P**lanning **S**ystem (**UERPS**) created using the Django framework, facilitating smooth interactions between students and teachers. **UERPS** core features include managing attendance, tracking marks, and organizing a timetable.

+- **Department**
+    - A department serves as an educational sub-unit within the college, offering a variety of programmes and courses.
+Each department is overseen by a Head of the Department (HOD), who manages its operations and ensures effective functioning.

+- **Course**
+    - A course refers to a subject offered by a department during a semester, which students are required to complete to qualify for the Semester Final Examination (SFE) and, ultimately, the award of a Bachelor's Degree.

+- **Semester**
+    - A semester is a time period of five months during which a department offers a set of courses to students.
+Each academic year is composed of three semesters, including two regular semesters and one supplementary semester.
+- **Continuous Internal Evaluation**
+    - Continuous Internal Evaluation (CIE) is a system of ongoing assessments conducted throughout the semester to evaluate a student's academic performance.
+It typically consists of five events or examinations.
+At the end of the semester, the results from these evaluations are summed up and reduced to a total of 50 marks.

+- **Semester Final Examination**
+    - The Semester Final Examination (SFE) is held at the conclusion of each semester to evaluate a student's academic performance.
+It is conducted for a total of 100 marks, which are then scaled down to 50 marks in the final assessment.

-## Functionality
+## UERPS Features
 - ### Login
-    - Common login page for Student, Teacher and Admin
+    - Common login page for Student, Teacher HOD and Admin
+    - Django Allauth Authentication
-- ### Admin
+- ### Admin Dashboard
     - Manage Departments, Courses, Classes and Marks
     - Manage Student and Teacher profiles
     - Schedule Classes (Timetable)
     - Reset Attendance
     - All the above operations can also be done using Django Administration
+- ### HOD Dashboard
+    - Manage Courses and Classes
+    - Manage Student and Teacher profiles
+    - Schedule Classes (Timetable)
+    - View whole Department Timetable
+    - View Student Marks
+    - Manage Student Attendance
+    - Reports
-- ### Teacher
+- ### Teacher Dashboard
     - Manage Attendance
     - Manage Marks
     - View Timetable
     - Reports
+    - **View as HOD** is visible if teacher is HOD (for switching to HOD Dashboard)
-- ### Student
+- ### Student Dashboard
     - View Attendance
     - View Marks
     - View Timetable